edge-servers/immunity-users/README.rst

 **Arguments**:

 - `--exclude-fields`: Optional, comma-separated list of fields to exclude from the export.
-- `--filename`: Optional, filename for the exported CSV, defaults to "openwisp_exported_users.csv".
+- `--filename`: Optional, filename for the exported CSV, defaults to "immunity_exported_users.csv".

 Example usage: